-Chile’s healthcare system is advanced and the standards of care in Santiago are high.
-The government has implemented a national healthcare system that covers its entire population, though expats tend to prefer the service and quality at private healthcare clinics.
-By Chilean standards, these clinics are relatively expensive and expats should make sure they are covered by comprehensive medical insurance.
-Nevertheless, private healthcare in Chile still costs significantly less than in Europe or the US, a fact that attracts a significant number of medical tourists.
+Chile’s healthcare system is advanced, and the standards of care in Santiago are high.
+The government has implemented a national healthcare system that covers its entire population, though expats tend to prefer the service of private healthcare clinics.
+Doctors are professional and hospitals tend to be run like businesses to keep the standard of treatment as high as possible.

 Hospitals in Santiago

 Hospital Clínico Universidad de Chile